eliranwong/letmedoit/README.md

 [ShellGPT](https://github.com/TheR1D/shell_gpt) only supports platform that run shell command-prompt.
 Therefore, ShellGPT does not support Windows.

-In most cases, myhand run Python codes for task execution.
-This makes myhand terms of platforms, myhand was developed and tested on Windows, macOS, Linux, ChromeOS and Termux (Android).
+In most cases, MyHand run Python codes for task execution.
+This makes MyHand terms of platforms, MyHand was developed and tested on Windows, macOS, Linux, ChromeOS and Termux (Android).

-In addition, myhand offers more options for risk managements:
+In addition, MyHand offers more options for risk managements:

 https://github.com/eliranwong/myhand/wiki/Command-Execution#confirmation-prompt-options-for-command-execution

 # Comparison with Open Interpreter

-Both myHand AI and the [Open Interpreter](https://github.com/KillianLucas/open-interpreter) have the ability to execute code on a local device to accomplish specific tasks.
+Both MyHand Bot and the [Open Interpreter](https://github.com/KillianLucas/open-interpreter) have the ability to execute code on a local device to accomplish specific tasks.
 Both platforms employ the same principle for code execution, which involves using ChatGPT function calls along with the Python exec() function.

-However, myHand AI offers additional advantages, particularly in terms of [customization and extensibility through the use of plugins](https://github.com/eliranwong/myhand/wiki/Plugins-%E2%80%90-Overview).
-These plugins allow users to tailor myHand AI to their specific needs and enhance its functionality beyond basic code execution.
+However, MyHand Bot offers additional advantages, particularly in terms of [customization and extensibility through the use of plugins](https://github.com/eliranwong/myhand/wiki/Plugins-%E2%80%90-Overview).
+These plugins allow users to tailor MyHand Bot to their specific needs and enhance its functionality beyond basic code execution.

-One key advantage of myHand AI is the seamless integration with the Open Interpreter.
-You can conveniently launch the Open Interpreter directly from myHand AI by running the command "!interpreter" [[read more](https://github.com/eliranwong/myhand/assets/25262722/4233b3c8-364e-466b-8218-c2dca7c134e5)].
+One key advantage of MyHand Bot is the seamless integration with the Open Interpreter.
+You can conveniently launch the Open Interpreter directly from MyHand Bot by running the command "!interpreter" [[read more](https://github.com/eliranwong/myhand/assets/25262722/4233b3c8-364e-466b-8218-c2dca7c134e5)].
 This integration eliminates the need to choose between the two platforms; you can utilize both simultaneously.

 Additionally, myHand integrates [AutoGen Assistant and Retriever](https://github.com/eliranwong/myhand/wiki/Integration-with-AutoGen), making it convenient to have all these powerful tools in one place.